-"Commencement Date" is defined in the IAC Regulations and means, subject to IAC Regulation 1.6(b), 1 July 2015.
+"Commencement Date" is defined in the IAC Regulations and means, subject defined in the IAC Regulations and means, subject defined in the IAC Regulation 1.6(b), 1 July 2015.

 "Committee of Management" means the IAF.

 "Commercial off-the-shelf" and "COTS" means a product that is designed for mass-market distribution and can be bought by any civilian entity, i.e. an unrestricted product not solely used by the military.